 The 7700K isn’t the best processor around – check out our pick of the best CPUs for gaming right now.

-And this is going to be a bit of a problem for Intel’s new Process>Architecture>Optimisation product release cadence.
-The optimisation stage looks like having the least interesting releases.
+And this is going to be a bit of a problem for Intel’s already-abandoned Process>Architecture>Optimisation product release cadence.
+The optimisation stage looks like having the least interesting releases and that’s the part that’s getting extended with further 14nm releases like Coffee Lake…

 Click on the quick links below to jump to your favourite category.
 I likes benchmarks, me… ooh, look at the graphs on that.